EV-OD/nepaliDate/DOCUMENTATION.md

     *   Error: "Conversion Error", "{error_message}"

 #### 5.3.4. `src/app/api-info/page.tsx` (Route: `/api-info`)
-*   Server Component that fetches API documentation details from `/api/calendar/info` using the server-configured API key.
+*   Server Component that fetches API documentation details from `/api/calendar/info` using the server-configured API key (for the page's own data fetching).
-*   Displays detailed information about the Nepali Calendar API, including endpoints, data structures, data coverage for Bikram Sambat years, usage notes, and API key authentication requirements.
+*   Displays detailed information about the Nepali Calendar API, including endpoints, data structures, data coverage for Bikram Sambat years, usage notes, and API key authentication requirements for external users.
 *   Uses ShadCN `Card`, `Accordion`, `Badge`, and custom table rendering for a structured and readable documentation page.
 *   Provides links to the API Playground and the "Get API Key" page.
 *   Includes page-specific SEO metadata for title, description, keywords (e.g., "Nepali Calendar API", "Bikram Sambat API", "API Documentation"), Open Graph, and Twitter cards.
 Content is optimized for these terms.